yegor256/blog/_drafts/methods.md

 {% endhighlight %}

 The atom is `add` and its two specific arguments are `5` and `y`.
+This statement creates a new atom, using the existing one and specifying its arguments.
 The name of a new atom being created is `x`.
-Once we ask this newly created atom to do anything, it gets what's in `y`, add `5` and start behaving like a summary of them.
+Once we ask this newly created atom to do anything, it gets what's in `y`, adds `5`, and starts behaving like a summary of them.
 Until then, it stays quiet.
+EO is a declarative language.

-Atoms are provided by EO runtime.
-For example,
-`add`, `sub`, `mul`,  and `div` for arithmetic operations;
+Atoms are provided by the EO runtime.
+For example, `add`, `sub`, `mul`,  and `div` for arithmetic operations;
 `if` and `for` for forking and iterating;
 `less`, `and`, `eq`, `or` for logical operations, and so on.
-For a while you can understand atoms as low-level functions with arguments.
-But they don't calculate the result immediately, but only when the result is needed.
+Atoms may resemble low-level functions with arguments.
+However, they don't calculate results immediately, but only when needed.
 Saying `add(5, file)` won't lead to reading the content of the file and adding 5 to it immediately.
-Only when the created atom is dealt with, the file reading will happen.
+Only when the created atom is dealt with, the file reading happens.

-Next, on top of these atoms objects can be created, by a programmer.
+Next, on top of these atoms, objects can be created by a programmer.
 For example, this is an object that represents a circle:

 {% highlight text %}
 [r] > circle
-  mul 2 3.14 r > length
+  mul 2 3.14 r > perimeter
-  mul 3.14 r r > square
+  mul 3.14 r r > area
 {% endhighlight %}

 The first line creates an "abstract" object named `circle`.
 It is abstract,